maxtyson123/MaxOS/docs/Notes.md

 <!-- TOC --><a name="gui-framework"></a>
 ### GUI - Framework
 See also: Bresenham line algorithm (use for later)
 - The GUI framework will have a base class called Widget, which should have a draw function.
-This draw function would get a m_graphics_context and draw itself onto of it using the graphicContext's draw methods.
+This draw function would get an m_graphics_context and draw itself onto of it using the graphicContext's draw methods.
 - Thees widgets will have parents and such, therefore their draw positions will be relative, meaning there has to be a function to get the absolute m_position.
-- Widgets will also have a m_width and m_height, and a function to check if a co-ordinate is inside itself (used for mouse handling and such)
+- Widgets will also have an m_width and m_height, and a function to check if a co-ordinate is inside itself (used for mouse handling and such)
 - To handle mouse input, the widget will use a mouse event handler and handle the events onMouseDown, on_mouse_move_widget, on_mouse_up_event.
 However, the mouse handler won't be on the widget itself, rather it would be on the desktop.
 - This is because the mouse movement is reported in relative-ness not absolute m_position (desktop would store mouse m_position and update it based on the movement, the object can just query the x,y pos from the desktop).
 - A subclass of the widget would be a composite class, which would contain an array of child widgets, and it would pass methods on to the m_children (e.g. the child gets drawn last so its on m_top)